-Knox County Probate Records available to members of Kentucky Pioneers
+Knox County Probate Records Available to Members

 1816 Tax List